CrowdNotifier/crowdnotifier-sdk-android/README.md

 Name | Description | Function Name
 ---- | ----------- | -------------
 getVenueInfo | Returns information about the data contained in a QR code, or null if the QR code does not have a valid format | `public static VenueInfo getVenueInfo(String qrCode, String expectedQrCodePrefix)` addCheckin | Stores a check in given arrival time, departure time and a VenueInfo object.
-Returns the id of the stored entry. | `public static long addCheckIn(long arrivalTime, long departureTime, VenueInfo venueInfo,Context context)` updateCheckin | Updates a checkin that has previously been stored | `public static boolean updateCheckIn(long id, long arrivalTime, long departureTime, VenueInfo venueInfo, Context context)` checkForMatches | Given a set of published events with a known infected visitor, stores and returns those locally stored check ins that overlap with one of the problematic events | `public static List<ExposureEvent> checkForMatches(List<ProblematicEventInfo> publishedSKs, Context context)` getExposureEvents | Returns all currently stored check ins that have previously matched a problematic event | `public static List<ExposureEvent> getExposureEvents(Context context)`
+Returns the id of the stored entry. | `public static long addCheckIn(long arrivalTime, long departureTime, VenueInfo venueInfo, Context context)` updateCheckin | Updates a checkin that has previously been stored | `public static boolean updateCheckIn(long id, long arrivalTime, long departureTime, VenueInfo venueInfo, Context context)` checkForMatches | Given a set of published events with a known infected visitor, stores and returns those locally stored check ins that overlap with one of the problematic events | `public static List<ExposureEvent> checkForMatches(List<ProblematicEventInfo> publishedSKs, Context context)` getExposureEvents | Returns all currently stored check ins that have previously matched a problematic event | `public static List<ExposureEvent> getExposureEvents(Context context)`